 FIFO First In, First Out. fixed-pitch fonts Same as FONT, MONOSPACED.
 FM Header Format Header.
 Command strings used to switch between SCS and IPDS. font The complete set of a given size of type, including characters, symbols, figures, punctuation marks, ligatures, signs, and accents.
 To fully describe a font, you must specify seven characteristics: typeface (Courier, Helvetica, Swiss, etc.) spacing (proportional or monospaced) type size (12 point, 14 point, etc.) scale factor (character height/width ratio) type style (Roman or italic) character weight (bold, normal, etc.) character proportion (normal, compressed, expanded). font, monospaced Also called fixed-pitch font and mono-font.
 Every character, regardless of horizontal size, occupies the same amount of font pattern space.
 All monospaced fonts use specific pitch size settings.
 Monospaced fonts are sometimes used when strict character alignment is desired (tables, charts, spreadsheets, etc.). font name See typeface. font pattern A font pattern is the matrix of pixels which represents a character, symbol, or image. font, proportional A font in which the width of a character cell varies with the width of the character.
 For example, [i] takes less space to print than [m].
 Using proportional fonts generally increases the readability of printed documents, giving text a typeset appearance. font weight The thickness of the lines making up a character.
-For example, "bold" and "light" are different font weights. font width The measurement of the width of a character cell in dots. Н hammer The hammer spring with a hammer tip mounted onto it. hammer spring The flat piece of metal, made of spring steel, which supports and pushes the hammer tip.
+For example, "bold" and "light" are different font weights bord and light are different font weights. font width The measurement of the width of a character cell in dots. font width The measurement of the width of a character cell in dots. font width hammer The measurement of the width of a character cell in dots.
+H The hammer spring with a hammer tip mounted onto it.

 hammer tip The small, round point, located near the end of the hammer spring, which strikes the ribbon and leaves a dot on the paper. hex codes Based on a numeral system with a radix of 16. host (computer) The computer that stores, processes, and sends data to be printed, which communicates directly with the printer.
 The term "host" specifies the controlling computer, since modern printers are themselves microprocessor-controlled computer systems.
 HS Abbrev. for high speed font.
-Also referred to as draft. НТ Horizontal Tab.
+Also referred to as draft.
+HT Horizontal Tab.
 Hz Hertz.
 Cycles per second, a measure of frequency.
 I IGP Intelligent Graphics Processor.
 An optional emulation that converts graphics commands received from the host computer to binary plot data that is usable by the printer. initialization A series of processes and self-tests to set power-up default conditions and parameters. interface The hardware component used to link two devices by common physical interconnection, signal, and functional characteristics. invoke To put into effect or operation.
 IPDS Intelligent Printer Data Stream. ipm Abbrev. for inches per minute.
 A measurement of the speed of a printer printing in graphics print mode (plotting speed). italic A slanted type style.
 This is an italic type style .
 Both forward and backward slant are available.
 L LAC Load Alternate Characters.
 LF Line Feed. landscape Printed perpendicular to the paper motion.